intercontinental-dictionary-series/idssegmented/README.md

-# CLDF dataset derived from Key and Comrie's "Intercontinental Dictionary Series" from 2021
+# CLDF dataset accompanying List's "Inference of Partial Colexifications" from 2023 building on Key and Comrie's "Intercontinental Dictionary Series" from 2021

 ## How to cite

 If you use these data please cite
 - the original source
-  > +++
+  > Key, Mary Ritchie & Comrie, Bernard (eds.)
+2021.
+The Intercontinental Dictionary Series.
+Leipzig: Max Planck Institute for Evolutionary Anthropology.
+DOI: https://doi.org/10.5281/zenodo.5547908
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description